doc4d/docs/docs/WritePro/user-legacy/using-a-4d-write-pro-area.md

 * *insertPageBreak* standard action
 * **Insert page break** option of the default contextual menu

-**Controlling automatic breaks**
+### Controlling automatic breaks

 You can control automatic breaks in paragraphs using the following features:

 * **Widow and orphan control**: When this option is set for a paragraph, 4D Write Pro does not allow widows (last line of a paragraph isolated at the top of a page) or orphans (first line of a paragraph isolated at the bottom of a page) in the document.
 In the first case, the previous line of the paragraph is added to the top of the page so that two lines are displayed there.
 In the second case, the single first line is moved onto the next page.
 * **Avoid page break inside**: When this option is set for a paragraph, 4D Write Pro prevents this paragraph from being broken into parts on two or more pages.
 * **Keep with next:** When this option is set for a paragraph, that paragraph cannot be separated from the one that follows it by an automatic break.
-See wk keep with next and the corresponding standard action (*keepWithNext*, see *Using 4D Write Pro standard actions*).
+See `wk keep with next` and the corresponding *keepWithNext* standard action](./using-4d-write-pro-standard-actions.md).

-These options can be set using the context menu, or attributes (wk avoid widows and orphans, wk page break inside paragraph, see *4D Write Pro Attributes*), or standard actions (*widowAndOrphanControlEnabled*, *avoidPageBreakInside*, see *Using 4D Write Pro standard actions*).
+These options can be set using the context menu, or [attributes](../commands-legacy/4d-write-pro-attributes.md) (`wk avoid widows and orphans`, `wk page break inside paragraph`, or [*widowAndOrphanControlEnabled* and *avoidPageBreakInside* standard actions](./using-4d-write-pro-standard-actions.md).

-#### Background
+## Background

 The background of 4D Write Pro documents and document elements (tables, paragraphs, sections, headers/footers, etc.) can be set with the following effects: